DataDog/datadog-ci/README.md

 ### Release Process

-Releasing a new version of `datadog-ci` unfolds as follow:
+To release a new version of `datadog-ci`:

 1. Create a new branch for the version upgrade.
 2. Update the version using `yarn version [--patch|--minor|--major]`, depending on the nature of the changes introduced.
 You may refer to [Semantic Versioning](https://semver.org/#summary) to determine which to increment.
-3. Push the branch along with the tag to the upstream (GitHub) with `git push --tags origin name-of-the-branch`, then create a Pull-Request with the changes introduced detailed in the description, and get at least one approval. ([sample Pull-Request](https://github.com/DataDog/datadog-ci/pull/78))
+3. Push the branch along with the tag to the upstream (GitHub) with `git push --tags origin name-of-the-branch`, create a Pull Request with the changes introduced in the description details, and get at least one approval.
+For example, see this [sample pull request](https://github.com/DataDog/datadog-ci/pull/78).
-4. Merge the Pull-Request.
+4. Merge the Pull Request.
 5. Create a GitHub Release from the [Tags page](https://github.com/DataDog/datadog-ci/tags) with the description of changes introduced.
-6. Once the release has been created, a GitHub Action will publish the package, and a Gitlab pipeline will publish the Docker image.
-Make sure they succeed.
+6. Once the release has been created, a GitHub Action publishes the package, and a Gitlab pipeline publishes the Docker image.
+Make sure these jobs succeed.
-7. :warning: If the release introduced some **changes in the `synthetics` command**, you have to upgrade `datadog-ci` in the following projects:
+7. If the release introduced some **changes in the** `synthetics` **command**, you have to upgrade `datadog-ci` in the following projects:
    * [GitHub Action](https://github.com/DataDog/synthetics-ci-github-action)
    * [CircleCI Orb](https://github.com/DataDog/synthetics-test-automation-circleci-orb)
    * [Azure DevOps Extension](https://github.com/DataDog/datadog-ci-azure-devops)

 ### Pre-Release Process

-If you need to create a pre-release or releasing in a different channel here's how it works:
+To create a pre-release or releasing in a different channel:

-1. Create a new branch for the channel you want to release to (`alpha`, `beta`, ...).
+1. Create a new branch for the channel you want to release to (`alpha`, `beta`, and more).
 2. Create a PR for your feature branch with the channel branch as a base.
 3. Pick a version following this format: `version-channel`.
-It can be `0.10.9-alpha`, or `1-beta`, etc.
+For example, `0.10.9-alpha`, `1-beta`, and more.
 4. Update the `version` field in `package.json`.
-5. Merge the Pull Request.
+5. Once you've received at least one approval, merge the Pull Request.
 6. Create a [GitHub Release](https://github.com/DataDog/datadog-ci/releases/new?target=alpha&tag=0.10.9-alpha&prerelease=1&title=Alpha+prerelease):
-   1. Target the channel branch.
+   - Target the channel branch.
-   2. Pick a tag based on your version `version-channel`.
+   - Pick a tag based on your version `version-channel`.
-   3. Check the `This is a pre-release` checkbox.
+   - Check the `This is a pre-release` checkbox.
-7. Publish the release and an action will publish it on npm.
+7. Publish the release and an action publishes it on npm.

 <img src="./assets/pre-release.png" width="500"/>